Labia majora: Commissures

 The labia majora are thicker in front, and form the anterior labial commissure where they meet below the mons pubis.
 Posteriorly, they are not really joined, but appear to become lost in the neighboring integument, ending close to, and nearly parallel to, each other.
 Together with the connecting skin between them, they form another commissure, the posterior labial commissure, which is also the posterior boundary of the vulva.
 The interval between the posterior commissure and the anus, from 2.5 to 3 cm in length, constitutes the perineum.
 The anterior region of the perineum is known as the urogenital triangle, which separates it from the anal region.
 Between the labia majora and the inner thighs are the labiocrural folds.
 Between the labia majora and labia minora are the interlabial sulci.
 Labia majora atrophy after menopause.

 In non-human primates

-While the labia majora is present in all female primates, many have them until adulthood or become inconspicuous around that period.
+While the labia majora are present in all female primates, many are not retained through adulthood, becoming inconspicuous around that period.
 Primates besides humans that always have visible labia majora are bonobos, strepsirrhines, tarsiers, cebid monkeys, and gibbons.

 In non-primate female mammals, the labia majora are absent since the labioscrotal swellings have disappeared as a fetus.
 Because of this, the pudendal cleft refers to the slit between the labia vulvae in those mammals.